 They gave it a year and reportedly had one million users, but citing a lack of interest, they pulled the plug.
 Apparently, one million users is not enough.

 Incidentally, this also gives me pause about depending too much on Google Voice.
 I must wonder it they might similarly give up on it and leave their users hanging?

 Their problem was that it was a free service and they were unsuccessful in figuring out how to pay the bills.
 Their initial goal was to monetize the data they collected, aggregating user bookmarks to make the basis for a pure, spam-free search engine.

 Although synchronization tools exist for each of the major browsers, none of them will sync with their competition.
-I, for one will greatly miss Xmarks; I am willing pay an annual fee for this service, but that will not be an option.
+I, for one will greatly miss Xmarks.
+I am willing pay an annual fee for this service, but that will not be an option.

 Apparently, two million users is not enough.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.